IBM-Bluemix/zendcon-2014-hackathon/README.md

 All of the sample code is preconfigured to deploy a PHP 5.4 compatible application to Zend Server 7.0 Enterprise running on IBM Bluemix.
 If you want to modify this environment (e.g. to turn on Z-Ray), check out the buildpack instructions available here: https://github.com/zendtech/zend-server-php-buildpack-bluemix

-If you have questions, ask IBM and Zend people at the hackathon or checkout the [FAQ](https://github.com/IBM-Bluemix/zendcon-2014-hackathon#frequently-asked-questions).
+If you have questions, ask IBM and Zend people walking around the hackathon space at the upper lobby, try our [IRC channel](http://webchat.freenode.net?channels=ZendConHackathon&uio=d4) or checkout the [FAQ](https://github.com/IBM-Bluemix/zendcon-2014-hackathon#frequently-asked-questions).

 ##Cloudant Document-Oriented (NoSQL) Database